cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 </HighlightBox>

 Although application-specific blockchains offer superior (horizontal) scalability compared to general-purpose blockchain platforms, smart contract development for general-purpose chains and generic virtual machines (VMs) like in Ethereum offer their own benefits.
 IBC provides a method of incorporating the strengths of general-purpose and application-specific blockchains into unified overall designs.
-For example, it allows a Cosmos chain tailored towards performance and scalability to use funds that originate on Ethereum and possibly record events in a Corda distributed ledger or, in the reverse, a Corda ledger initiating the transfer of underlying assets defined in Cosmos or Ethereum.
+For example, it allows a Cosmos chain tailored towards performance and scalability to use funds that originate on Ethereum and possibly record events in a Corda distributed ledger; or, in the reverse, a Corda ledger initiating the transfer of underlying assets defined in Cosmos or Ethereum.

 ![Internet of blockchains](images/internetofchains.png)

 With cross-chain communication via IBC, a decentralized network of independent and interoperable chains exchanging information and assets is possible.
 This "internet of blockchains" brings the promise of increased and seamless scalability.
-In Cosmos, the vision being implemented is to have a universe of independent chains that are all connected using peg-zones as bridges between the Cosmos network and chains outside of it and connecting all chains via hubs.
+In Cosmos, the vision being implemented is to have a universe of independent chains that are all connected using peg-zones as bridges between the Cosmos network and chains outside of it, and connecting all chains via hubs.
 All of these make up the internet of blockchains.

 ## High-level overview of IBC

 The transport layer (TAO) provides the necessary infrastructure to establish secure connections and authenticate data packets between chains.
 The application layer builds on top of the transport layer and defines exactly how data packets should be packaged and interpreted by the sending and receiving chains.

-The great promise of IBC is providing a reliable, permissionless and generic base layer while allowing for composability and modularity with separation of concerns by moving application designs to a higher level layer.
+The great promise of IBC is providing a reliable, permissionless, and generic base layer, while allowing for composability and modularity with separation of concerns by moving application designs to a higher level layer.

-This separation is seen reflected in the categories of the ICS in the [general ICS definition](https://github.com/cosmos/ibc/blob/master/spec/ics-001-ics-standard/README.md):
+This separation is reflected in the categories of the ICS in the [general ICS definition](https://github.com/cosmos/ibc/blob/master/spec/ics-001-ics-standard/README.md):

 * **IBC/TAO:** Standards defining the Transport, Authentication, and Ordering of packets, i.e. the infrastructuure layer.
-In the ICS, this is comprised by the categories *Core*, *Client* and *Relayer*.
+In the ICS, this is comprised by the categories *Core*, *Client*, and *Relayer*.
 * **IBC/APP:** Standards defining the application handlers for the data packets being passed over the transport layer.
-These include but are not limited to fungible token transfers (ICS20), NFT transfers (ICS721), and Interchain Accounts (ICS27) and can be found in the ICS in the *App* category.
+These include but are not limited to fungible token transfers (ICS20), NFT transfers (ICS721), and Interchain Accounts (ICS27), and can be found in the ICS in the *App* category.

-Let's take a look at a diagram showing how IBC works at a high level.
+The following diagram shows how IBC works at a high level:

 ![IBC overview - two connected chains](images/ibcoverview.png)

-Notice three crucial elements in the diagram:
+Note three crucial elements in the diagram:

 * The chains depend on relayers to communicate.
-Relayer algorithms -[ICS 18](https://github.com/cosmos/ibc/tree/master/spec/relayer/ics-018-relayer-algorithms)- are the "physical" connection layer of IBC — off-chain processes responsible for relaying data between two chains running the IBC protocol by scanning the state of each chain, constructing appropriate datagrams, and executing them on the opposite chain as is allowed by the protocol.
+Relayer algorithms ([ICS 18](https://github.com/cosmos/ibc/tree/master/spec/relayer/ics-018-relayer-algorithms)) are the "physical" connection layer of IBC: off-chain processes responsible for relaying data between two chains running the IBC protocol by scanning the state of each chain, constructing appropriate datagrams, and executing them on the opposite chain as is allowed by the protocol.
 * Many relayers can serve one or more channels to send messages between the chains.
 * Each side of the relay uses the light client of the other chain to quickly verify incoming messages.